Mashed amaranth (Keerai masial)

 A generous pinch of asafoetida

-NOTE: you can substitute spinach, or gongura (sorrel), or other greens of your choice to make this dish.
+NOTE: You can substitute spinach, gongura (sorrel), or other greens for this dish.

-Rinse out the soaked mung beans and boil in the 3 cups of salted water till cooked through and soft, about 20-30 minutes.
-Cook the lentils down to a consistency you like, runnier if you are enjoying it with rice and a bit thicker for chapattis or bread.
+Rinse the soaked mung beans and boil them in 3 cups of salted water until cooked through and soft, about 20-30 minutes.
+Cook the lentils to a consistency you like: runnier if you are enjoying them with rice and a bit thicker for chapattis or bread.

 While the mung beans are cooking, blanch the amaranth leaves in 2 cups of salted water till a bright colour, about 2 minutes.
 Drain and cool in cold water to stop the cooking.
-You want the leaves to look fresh, if overcooked, they will turn a drab grey.
-Drain and chop very finely, working the knife through the leaves till they are very fine.
+You want the leaves to look fresh; they will turn a drab grey if overcooked.
+Drain and chop very finely, working the knife through the leaves until they are fine.
 The original recipe calls for the leaves to be puréed, but I prefer to chop them for visual effect.

-Once the beans are well cooked, add the amaranth leaves in and take off the heat.
+Add the amaranth leaves and remove the heat once the beans are well cooked.
 Mix the chopped leaves in well.
 Taste and adjust the salt.

-Heat the ghee in a small vessel and add the mustard seeds, cumin seeds and urad dal.
-Fry for 1 minute and add the red chillies and asafoetida.
+Heat the ghee in a small vessel and add the mustard seeds, cumin seeds, and urad dal.
+Fry for 1 minute, then add the red chillies and asafoetida.
 Stir once and pour over the curry.
-Stir in till well incorporated and serve immediately.
+Stir in until well incorporated, and serve immediately.

-If you want to prepare the curry ahead of time, stop at the point after you add the amaranth leaves to the curry.
-To serve, heat the curry till boiling, add the temper and serve immediately.
+If you want to prepare the curry ahead of time, stop at the point after you add the amaranth leaves.
+To serve, heat the curry until boiling, add the temper, and serve immediately.